 The incentive is available for all untrained animals that are eligible for adoption, including animals at BLM facilities, off-site events and on the Online Corral.
 A $125 fee applies at the time of adoption.

 Which animals are eligible to participate in the Adoption Incentive Program?

-All untrained animals offered at any BLM off-range corrals, online corral events, satellite events and any BLM approved events and locations as of March 12, 2019 are eligible to be adopted through the Adoption Incentive Program regardless of species, age, sex, color, herd management area or the number of times the animal has been offered for adoption.
+All untrained animals offered at any BLM off-range corrals, online corral events, satellite events and any BLM approved events and locations are eligible to be adopted through the Adoption Incentive Program regardless of species, age, sex, color, herd management area or the number of times the animal has been offered for adoption.
 Animals purchased through the Sales Program are not eligible.

 As a Trainer Incentive Program trainer, am I eligible to receive an incentive?

 No. TIP trainers are not eligible to receive the incentive.

 Are animals trained through a BLM training program or the Mustang Heritage Foundation’s training programs eligible?

 No. Trained animals are not eligible for an incentive.